nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 employees without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 people without a noticeable sluggishness in performance for typical usage.
 3. A HR manager with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The user interface should be intuitive and user-friendly for HR managers to easily understand.
 5. ManageHR's code should be well-documented and adhere to coding standards to allow for efficient updates to it.